allegro/ralph/CONTRIBUTING.md

 Then, you are all set !
 In case of problems with setting everything up, refer to the `https://github.com/allegro/ralph/tree/ng/vagrant`

+If you want to extend Ralph by your own Django app, place your config inside `vagrant/Vagrantfile.local` (ex. synced folders).
+You could also attach custom provisioning script in `vagrant/provision.local.sh`.

 ## Bug tracker & sprints

 Github issues tracker handles our development.
 We use `milestones` for our development sprints(week, or 2 weeks per milestone) with some estimated release date.
 Point your browser to: https://waffle.io/allegro/ralph?label=ng for Scrum board(use milestone field for filtering) for more details.